intersystems-ib/iris-datapipeUI/README.md

-**DataPipeUI** is an frontend builf on *Angular* for [iris-datapipe](https://github.com/intersystems-ib/iris-datapipe), an **InterSystems IRIS** application which provides a set of re-usable components you can use to handle incoming data flow into ingestion, staging and operation phases in a homogeneus and flexible way.
+**DataPipeUI** is an frontend build on *Angular* for [iris-datapipe](https://github.com/intersystems-ib/iris-datapipe), an **InterSystems IRIS** application which provides a set of re-usable components you can use to handle incoming data flow into ingestion, staging and operation phases in a homogeneus and flexible way.

 Want to contribute to this project?
 See [CONTRIB.md](./CONTRIB.md)